ytopt-team/ytopt/README.md

     a set of problems the user can use to compare our different search algorithms or as examples to build their own problems ytopt-libe/
-    scripts and a set of examples for using ytopt-libe with new features
+    scripts and a set of examples for using ytopt-libe with new features ytopt-libe/hpo/
+    Hyperparameter optimization with 7 and 17 hyperparameters
 ```

 # Basic Usage